cesbo/help/src/content/docs/en/astra/delivery-http/auth-backend.md

 ---
-title: Middleware Authorization
-data: 2023-06-19
+title: "Auth: HTTP Backend"
 sidebar:
     order: 22
 ---

-The Middleware Authorization is a client authorization on the third-party service, known as Middleware.
+The HTTP Backend authorization is a client authorization on the third-party service, known as Middleware.

 ## Process